 HOW LONG WILL THIS TAKE?

 On average, estates that fall within this range are dealt with between 4-6 months.
-Typically, obtaining the grant of probate takes two weeks.
-However, as at the time of writing this, this timescale has significantly increased to around three to four months.
-Collecting assets the follows, which can take between two to three months.
-Once this has been done, we can distribute the assets, which normally takes two -three weeks
+Typically, obtaining the grant of probate takes two weeks depending on the particular Probate Registry.
+Collecting assets follows, which can take between two to three months.
+Once this has been done, we can distribute the assets, which normally takes two - three weeks